Pablumfication/LaravelSiftScience/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This package provides intergration with the Sift Science API.
+This package provides integration with the Sift Science API.

 The package simply provides a LaravelSiftScience facade that acts as a wrapper to the SiftScience/sift-php package.